FGtatsuro/cookiecutter-neovim-plugin/{{cookiecutter.plugin_prefix}}.nvim/README.md

 ------------

 The dependencies on other softwares/libraries for this project.
-This software works even if these requirements aren't met, but the behavior on that case can't be supported officially.
+This software may work even if these requirements aren't met, but the behavior on that case can't be supported officially.

 - Neovim (>= 0.3.x)
 - Python (>= 3.7.x)